Live and Let Buy: Which Bonds For Your Objectives?

 Watch Out For Pitfalls

 However, Inflation-linked bond ETFs often have a higher duration, meaning they are more sensitive to changes in interest rates.
 If rates rise, the price of these ETFs can fall, potentially leading to losses for investors.
-This is particularly relevant for European and UK investors.
+This is particularly relevant for most European and UK investors.

 These Bonds also won’t help when Inflation is already priced-in.
 There is also a more personal issue.
 Inflation-Linked Bonds protect against officially reported inflation, but if an investor believes this does not accurately reflect their personal cost of living increases, these instruments may not provide full protection.